Project & Team

 This page describes the Gammapy project organisation and the main roles and responsibilities in the Gammapy team.

-This structure was put in place in January 2018 based on our experience developing Gammapy since 2013, as well more generally with science tool software development in the H.E.S.S. and CTA collaborations.
+This structure was put in place in January 2018 based on our experience developing Gammapy since 2013, as well more generally with science tool software development in the H.E.S.S. and CTAO collaborations.
 We also took inspiration from the way the Astropy and Sunpy projects are organised, since they are in a similar situation as Gammapy: a distributed development team and a variety of people and projects using and depending on them.

 We expect this structure to evolve over the coming years, adapting to the size and composition of the Gammapy development team, and the requirements and needs of scientists and projects using Gammapy.
 If you would like to become part of the Gammapy team, please get in contact.
 Help is always welcome!